RaviTambade/TAP/notes/inductiontap.md

 By the end of this program, my goal is that you will feel **technically confident, practically skilled, and ready for industry challenges**, while experiencing the freedom, flexibility, and collaborative spirit of a real-world IT environment.

- Here’s a **structured continuation of your TAP induction document**, incorporating the “Hello World → Practical application → Mentorship → Individual stories” narrative from your latest transcript:

----

 ## Becoming a Confident Application Developer

 At the start, some of you may feel new to coding environments — whether it’s Visual Studio, Jupyter Notebook, or other IDEs.
 Within just a few days, most participants will feel **comfortable building and running their own applications**.
 This is the goal: to **transition you from a learner to a practicing developer**.